tlglovewf/CMake_Qt/README.md

-a simple demo shows how to use cmakelist tu build a qt program.
+a simple demo shows that how to make qt program with cmakelist

 ## build on ubuntu :